FacerTest/poll-blogger/README.md

 ## Setting up a competition
 When you run the program, you will be prompted to enter your Tumblr API keys, assuming you have pytumblr2 installed.
 Afterwards, a new competition will automatically be started if there is not an existing competition data file.
 You will be asked the following questions:
 1. How many competitors there are.
 This can be any integer; if the amount of competitors in not a power of 2, then byes will be applied as needed.
 2. What seeding method should be used.
+3. The names of each competitor
+Afterwards, you will be taken to the first round of the competetition: round 1 (if you have a number of competitors that is a power of 2) or round 0 (in all other cases).

 Currently, the following seeding options are available:
 ### 1. No Seeding
 This returns the competitors in the order that they were entered in.
 ### 2. Random Seeding